 If you are confused about the cause, you will be confused about the treatment.
 Confusion prevents you from treating gout properly, and so your gout gets worse.
 By not treating gout early, you risk permanent joint damage, kidney damage, and many serious health problems, many of which are fatal.

-To avoid confusion, let me start by explaining what a gout attack is, then I will explain how they are caused.
+To avoid confusion, let me start by explaining what a gout attack is.
+Then I will explain reasons why gout happens.

 What Is A Gout Attack?

 A gout attack, also known as a gout flare, or acute gout, is a painful swelling of one or more joints.

 It usually starts in joints that are most exposed to low temperature.
 For the majority, this is in the bunion joint of the big toe.
 People who drive a lot tend to get the first attacks in the ankle.
 One ship captain wrote in the gout forum of attacks in the hip, as the position for steering that particular vessel meant the hips were most exposed.

 If work or lifestyle exposes particular joints, you might take steps to keep those joints warm.
 However, this will not stop gout spreading, and you will only slow down the progress of gout.
 Without treating the cause, gout will spread to all joints and other tissues.
 Gout attacks become more widespread, more frequent, and more intense.

 Gout attacks vary in strength.
 You only really notice them when the pain becomes significant, but between severe attacks, you are likely to have many small episodes, where numbness, tingling, or a dull ache are the only signs of gout.
 This does not mean your gout is better, it just indicates that uric acid crystals are growing very slowly.